warunsinx/durin-L2-sub-ens/README.md

    - RPC_URL: RPC endpoint for your L2 (e.g., Alchemy or Infura)
    - ETHERSCAN_API_KEY: For contract verification (available from your L2's block explorer)
+   - PRIVATE_KEY: The private key to you wallet with enough L2 funds to deploy contracts
    - BASE_URI: URL for your NFT metadata (modifiable later via setBaseURI)
    - CONTRACT_SYMBOL: Symbol for your NFT collection